brunch/brunch-guide/content/en/chapter01-whats-brunch.md

 The alternative is the **pipeline**: you sort of connect files together across a number of processing steps, defining dependencies, and when a file changes, its new content gets read only once and piped down any number of processing avenues, be they sequential or parallel.

-This is the fundamental approach of Gulp, Broccoli or Glou, and obviously Brunch.
+This is the fundamental approach of Gulp, Broccoli, and obviously Brunch.

 **Brunch is a pipeline.**

 But all pipelines are not equal, and their performance varies wildly.
-In fact, **Gulp remains atrociously slow** for a comfortable “watcher” use, when Brunch and Glou can be **incredibly fast**.
+In fact, **Gulp remains atrociously slow** for a comfortable “watcher” use, when Brunch can be **incredibly fast**.

 ## Configuration and boilerplate vs. conventions